1 9 6 1 – 1 9 7 5 (UK)

 The first episode – entitled Clicquot Et Fils – starred Eric Sykes as French undertaker Pierre Clicquot with Warren Mitchell as Alphonse Lagillarde.
-It was written by Ray Galton and Alan Simpson, the team who had successfully helped Tony Hancock become a TV superstar.
+It aired on 15 December 1961 and was written by Ray Galton and Alan Simpson, the team who had successfully helped Tony Hancock become a TV superstar.

 Writers included Galton and Simpson, Harry Driver, Jack Rosenthal, Ronald Chesney, Ronald Wolfe, Gerry Jones, Derek Collyer, George Evans, Marty Feldman, John Wraith, Michael Pertwee, Peter Robinson, Alan Melville, John Junkin, Tim Brooke-Taylor, Roy Clarke, Eric Davidson and John Chapman.

 Programmes between December 1961 and January 1964 were in black & white, moving to colour for the shows aired between May 1965 and July 1975.

 There have been several attempts to revive the format without success.
 Comedy Showcase by LWT produced only three forgettable half hours in 1976.